 For women looking for a soft, lightweight hiking boot, the Keen Terradora fit the bill.
 These boots are designed in response to the burly, leather, stiff-soled boots that tend to make up the hiking boot market.
 The Terradora has a mesh upper and a thin, flexible sole, which make them ideal for day hikes with light packs.
 Though the uppers are made up of fabric, these shoes will keep your feet dry in wet trail conditions.
 Unlike other Keen models we have tested in the past, the Terradoras have a very narrow toe box, making them more suitable for folks with a thin foot shape.

 The Terradora's performance in this category depends greatly on the size and shape of one's foot.
 If you have a narrow foot, these boots may offer more comfort.
 Our tester has wide feet and found the Terradoras were too tight in the toe box to be worn comfortably for long periods.
-These boots also have thin soles and lack the support of more substantial boots, like the Salomon X Ultra 3 Mid or the Lowa Renegade.
+These boots also have thin soles and lack the support of more substantial boots.
 This is great for shorter hikes, or when carrying less weight, but for long days on the trail, the Terradora will likely leave your feet feeling under-supported.
 The thin, mesh uppers make these boots great for warm conditions and light outings, but be warned that these boots do not hold up on longer, more rugged hikes.

 From the uppers to the laces, the main feature of the Terradora is their light feel and breathable construction, making them a great warm-weather boot.